-Dear friends, always I love to start from the beginning and wish to provide you all the basic knowledge which help you to understand how to analyze a candlestick pattern on a candlesticks chart.
+Dear friends, always I love to start from the beginning and wish to provide you all the basic knowledge which help you to understand how to analyze a candlestick pattern on a candlesticks chart with examples.

 Keep reading this blog article to better understand the behavior of candlestick pattern.
 I promise, after learning the whole things about candlestick patterns, your mind & eyes become like the candlestick pattern indicator.